EmmanueleVilla/WowProcess/README.md

 1. Download the latest release from the [Releases](#) section.
 2. Extract the downloaded `.zip` file to a folder of your choice.
-3. Run the `WoWProcessPriorityManager.exe` file.
+3. Run the `WoWProcess.exe` file.

 ---

 ## Usage

 1. **Launch the App**:
-   - Double-click `WoWProcessPriorityManager.exe`.
+   - Double-click `WoWProcess.exe`.
 The app will appear in the system tray.
 2. **Access the Tray Menu**:
    - Right-click the tray icon to:
      - Start/Stop monitoring.